Techgrounds-Cloud-9/cloud-9-karimtouzani24/04_PY/8_key_value_pairs.md

 Job title - Lead Learning Coach
 Company - TechGrounds

 - Loop over the dictionary and print every key-value pair in the terminal.

+Exercise 2:

+- Create a new script.

+- Use user input to ask for their information (first name, last name, job title, company).
+Store the information in a dictionary.

+- Write the information to a csv file (comma-separated values).
+The data should not be overwritten when you run the script multiple times.

 ### Sources
 https://www.w3schools.com/python/python_dictionaries.asp